 Sweltering hot days, nights that reach bone-chilling low temps, or miserable rainy weather can make or break a camping trip.

 Always check the weather before you leave for your camping trip, consider a few extra items instead of being tempted to cancel your trip.
-Check both the highs and night time low temps, and the chance of rain during your trip.
-Add just a few items to your gear, so that you will be prepared for any weather.
+Check both the highs and low nighttime temps and the chance of rain during your trip.
+Add just a few items to your gear to be prepared for any weather.

 - a canopy for protection from rain or to provide shade on hot days

 - small cooling towels are easy to pack and work really well in hot weather

 - hand and foot warmers provide some heat at night